splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 #### What's covered in this workshop?

-This 3-hour session will take you through the basics of Splunk Observability, the only observability platform with **streaming analytics**, **NoSample™ Full Fidelity** distributed tracing in a hands-on environment.
+This 3-hour session will take you through the basics of Splunk Observability, the only observability platform with **streaming analytics**, **NoSample Full Fidelity** distributed tracing in a hands-on environment.

 ##### OpenTelemetry